Or the ghost, depending on how you wish to phrase it.

 And even though the Republicans know what's coming, they don't seem to be able to have a plan to deal with this.

-Why hasn't the party already had a battle plan ready to go in case not in case for when the Democrats tried to repeat what they did with Romney with whoever the next Republican potential nominee would be.
+Why hasn't the party already had a battle plan ready to go in case, not in case, for when the Democrats tried to repeat what they did with Romney, with whoever the next Republican potential nominee would be?

-Well, here it's already happened, and Pence is is not in the presidential field right now, but it doesn't matter.
+Well, here it's already happened, and Pence is not in the presidential field right now, but it doesn't matter.

-They're trying to drag every Republican into the debate to get them on the record saying anything, doesn't matter what they say, because there's only the wrong thing to say.
+They're trying to drag every Republican into the debate to get him on the record saying anything.

 There's no way a Republican can say anything that's going to be judged to be right.